One-loop matching for the twist-3 parton distribution $g_T (x)$: Introduction

 At the twist-2 level, one-loop matching relations between light-cone PDFs and quasi-PDFs are obtained by computing both quantities for a quark target in perturbative QCD (pQCD).
 In the present work, we aim at extending this very method to the twist-3 PDF $g_T$.
 Partial computations of light-cone twist-3 PDFs for a quark target in pQCD can be found in the literature --- see for instance Refs.~\cite{Kundu:2001pk, Burkardt:2001iy, Aslan:2018tff}.
 Here we extend the calculation for $g_T$ by going beyond the UV-divergent pieces and by computing the corresponding quasi-PDF.
 We find that, diagram by diagram, the IR poles of the light-cone PDF $g_T$ and the quasi-PDF $g_{T,\rm{Q}}$ exactly match.
 This key feature of the quasi-PDF approach is shown here explicitly for the first time for a twist-3 parton correlator, and encourages us to come up with a matching formula which we have used very recently for the first calculation of $g_T(x)$ in lattice QCD~\cite{Bhattacharya:2020cen}.

 We regulate the UV divergences using dimensional regularization (DR).
 In the non-perturbative (infrared (IR)) region, we exploit three different regulators: nonzero gluon mass, nonzero quark mass, and DR. These regulators have been used before for the calculation of matching relations of twist-2 operators, and whenever results for different regulators were explicitly compared, it was reported that the final matching coefficient is regulator-independent.
-We observe that for $g_T$ the situation is slightly more complicated.
-The three regulators (again) provide the same matching coefficient, except for a term related to a $\delta(x)$ zero-mode contribution to the light-cone $g_T(x)$, which appears in DR for the UV divergences, but is absent when using a UV cut-off.
-More specifically, the matching coefficient resulting from this term differs between a nonzero quark mass and DR, while a nonzero gluon mass, strictly speaking, is insufficient to regulate the associated IR divergence.
+We observe that, in our approach, for $g_T$ the situation is slightly more complicated due to a $\delta(x)$ zero-mode contribution.
+It turns out that the IR divergence related to this term, strictly speaking, cannot be regulated using a nonzero gluon mass.
+Treating this term in isolation, and regulating it with either a nonzero quark mass or DR, we find that eventually (again) all three regulators provide the same matching coefficient.
 Note that delta function zero-mode contributions have already received some attention in relation to twist-3 PDFs, while they are generally believed to be absent for twist-2 PDFs --- see~\cite{Burkardt:2001iy, Efremov:2002qh, Wakamatsu:2003uu, Aslan:2018zzk, Pasquini:2018oyz, Aslan:2018tff, Ma:2020kjz, Ji:2020baz} and references therein.

 We organize the manuscript as follows: In Sec.~\ref{s:definitions}, we recall the definition of the light-cone PDF $g_{T}(x)$ and specify the corresponding quasi-PDF $g_{T, \rm Q} (x)$.
 Sec.~\ref{s:1LoopResults} is dedicated to presenting the one-loop pQCD results for $g_T (x)$ in the Feynman gauge using the three IR regulators.
 The (renormalized) matching kernel is derived in Sec.~\ref{s:MatchingKernel} in two schemes: the $\msbar$ scheme and the recently proposed modified $\msbar$ ($\mmsbar$) scheme~\cite{Alexandrou:2019lfo}.
 Qualitative differences in the matching formula depending upon these two schemes have been discussed as well.
 In Sec. \ref{s:summary}, we summarize our work and present a brief outlook.